BUSTER-21/examples/api_documentation/docs/source/examples/fetch_episode.rst

   .. note::

-    To paginate through results, begin with a offset value of 0 and a limit value of N. To get the next page, set offset value to N, while the limit value stays the same.
+    To paginate through results, begin with an offset value of 0 and a limit value of N. To get the next page, set offset value to N, while the limit value stays the same.
 Subsequent pages start at 2N, 3N, 4N, and so on.